adamchainz/django-mysql/docs/queryset_extensions.rst

     .. warning::

-        The query cache is disabled by default in MySQL 5.7.20+ and MariaDB 10.1.7+, and removed in MySQL 8.0+.
+        The query cache was removed in MySQL 8.0, and is disabled by default from MariaDB 10.1.7.

     Example usage: